Learn API Testing - Complete Tutorial with Video

 1. Validational API Testing

-Validational API testing, also known as Schema Testing, focuses on verifying that the API responses adhere to the expected data format and structure.
+Validational API testing, or Schema Testing, verifies that the API responses adhere to the expected data format and structure.
 This type of testing ensures that the data exchanged between the API and the application is correctly formatted, preventing potential data-related issues.

 2. Functional API Testing